The Manager’s Guide to Performance Reviews: Examples, Insight, and More

-Manager performance review examples Can Help
+Manager Performance Review Examples Can Help

-For those who are new to performance reviews or who just want to deliver a better experience for their employees, there are already plenty of great resources out there.
-Some companies have mastered the review process, and they know just what questions to ask, what topics to cover, and how to lead an effective review, even if it’s just a periodic, informal check-in (hint: these are a good idea).
+For those who are new to performance reviews or who want to deliver a better experience for their employees, there are already plenty of great resources out there.
+Some organizations have mastered the review process, and they know just what questions to ask, what topics to cover, and how to lead an effective review, even if it’s just a periodic, informal check-in (hint: these are a good idea).

 You will find manager performance review examples all over the Internet, helping you to come up with a review style that suits your company and your employees.
-And speaking of them, feel free to involve employees in the feedback improvement process—they’ll have some great insights that you may not consider from your side of the table.
+And speaking of them, feel free to involve employees in the feedback improvement process — they’ll have some great insights that you may not consider from your side of the table.

 You should also use the examples out there to help you decide what you don’t want from your own performance reviews or feedback processes.
 To that end, let’s first talk about what performance reviews shouldn’t be, and then we’ll get into the details and examples of what effective reviews look like.